ifding/ml-system-design/ANN.md

 ![](./_images/nearest_neighbors.png)

-- Finding the nearest neighbors of a point is straight-forward: just compute the similarity using the distance metric between the point and all other points.
+- Finding the nearest neighbors of a point is straightforward: just compute the similarity using the distance metric between the point and all other points.
 Unfortunately, this brute-force approach doesn’t scale very well, particularly in time-critical settings such as online serving, where you have a large number of points to consider.
 - There are no known exact methods for finding nearest neighbors efficiently.
 A good enough solution for many applications is to trade accuracy for efficiency.
 In approximately nearest neighbors (ANN), we build index structures that narrow down the search space.

 You can roughly divide the approaches used for ANNs into whether or not they can be implemented using an inverse index.